bobbingwide/oik-ms/readme.txt

 == Frequently Asked Questions ==
 = Does this plugin extend oik shortcodes? =
-In a future version of oik it will be possible to add blog=id/name to directly to the oik shortcode
+In a future version of oik it may be possible to add blog=id/name to directly to the oik shortcode

 = What happens if the shortcode used on another site is not available in the calling site? = Good question.
 It won't get expanded.

-= Can I merge output from multiple blogs into a single list? = Not yet, but you can get the appearance of this limiting the number of items returned from each block and not leaving a gap between the results.
+= Can I merge output from multiple blogs into a single list? = Not yet, but you can get the appearance of this limiting the number of items returned from each blog and not leaving a gap between the results.

 == Screenshots ==